fiirefly24/belajar-python/definition.md

     input() is a function that prompts the user to enter data Returns the entered data as a String

+## if
+    Do some code only IF some condition is True
+    Else do something else

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.